hurui200320/create-renewable-ore/README.md

 + 2% chance you will get a crushed raw copper
 + 1% chance you will get a crushed raw zinc
 + 1% chance you will get a crushed raw gold
-+ 0.5% chance you will get a  glowstone dust
 + 0.5% chance you will get a redstone dust
-+ 0.1% chance you will get a lapis
++ 0.5% chance you will get a lapis
 + 0.1% chance you will get a amethyst shard

 ### `crush_coal_for_diamond`